nicolomarziani/ropes/README.md

 # Ropes

-Fun for hours: click and drag to create a rope, click drag the ball at the top of a rope to move it, double click a ball to delete a rope.
+Fun for hours: click playwindow and drag to create a rope.
+Click drag the ball at the top of a rope to move it.
+Click playwindow and don't drag to create an ear.
+Click and drag an ear to move it.
+Click the small black square in the top left corner to change it to red and enter delete mode.
+Click it again to exit delete mode.
+When in delete mode, click a rope or an ear to delete it.

 ## To Be Addressed Immediately

 ### UI
-* Uncomfortable jumping on double-click.
+* ~~Uncomfortable jumping on double-click.~~
-* No ear creation functionality (ergo no sound), rope creation baked into several functions it shouldn't be.
+* ~~No ear creation functionality (ergo no sound), rope creation baked into several functions it shouldn't be.~~
-* Ropes must be deleted in the reverse order in which they were created (fix requires hotspot div housekeeping).
+* ~~Ropes must be deleted in the reverse order in which they were created (fix requires hotspot div housekeeping).~~
+* Needs to start looking/feeling better.

 ### Engine
 ### Audio